kbury/nodejs-statsd-mysql-backend/README.md

 Required parameters :

-* `host`: MySQL instance host.
+* `server`: MSSQL instance host.
-* `user`: MySQL user.
+* `user`: MSSQL user.
-* `password`: MySQL password.
+* `password`: MSSQL password.
 * `database`: Default database where statsd table will be stored.

 Optional parameters :

-* `port`: MySQL instance port (defaults to 3306)
-* `tables`: List of tables names used (see 'Customize MySQL Bakend Database' section for more details).
+* `tables`: List of tables names used (see 'Customize MSSQL Bakend Database' section for more details).
-* `engines`: List of MySQL Backend engines (see 'Customize MySQL Bakend Engines' section for more details).
+* `engines`: List of MSSQL Backend engines (see 'Customize MSSQL Bakend Engines' section for more details).

 ## Introduction
-This is a MySQL backend for statsd.
+This is an MSSQL backend for statsd.

 It is written in JavaScript, does not require compiling, and is 100% MIT licensed.

-It saves received metrics to a MySQL database.
+It saves received metrics to an MSSQL database.

 ## Supported Metrics